Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement: CTMRG

 where the four CTMs respectively correspond to the four quadrants of the system.
 We then diagonalize

 which also provide

-Here, we should remark that for a sufficiently large $N$, these reduced density matrices are basically equivalent to those for the bipartitioned ground-state wavefunction of a 1D quantum system in the infinite-size DRMG.
+Here, we should remark that these reduced density matrices are basically equivalent to those for the half-bipartitioned ground-state wavefunction of the corresponding 1D quantum system if $N$ is sufficiently larger than the correlation length of the system.
+This is because the ground state wavefunction can be represented as a half-infinite world sheet generated by the Suzuki-Trotter decomposition [See also Fig. \ref{itebd_lattice}(d)].
+More explicitly, regarding the product of two CTMs as a wavefunction